A Messiah Is Not the Savior

 "Mashiach" in Hebrew means an "anointed one," which is also the meaning of Messiah in English.
 Those terms are titles, and in the history of Judaism and the Jewish people, mashiachs have been kings, or prophets or high priests, and many have been called "son of man."
 Isaiah even called Cyrus, the great King of Persia (who freed the Jewish Israelites from captivity), an "anointed one."

 Furthermore, not only is the modern son of man and Messiah not the Savior, he is not a king, nor is he what you would call a "holy" man.
 He is only human, and like Jacob, he wrestles with God.
 (See Isaiah.)

 Unfortunately, the Judaic and Christian traditions developed the idea that the modern son of man would literally be a holy prince or king.
 But, even though the "government is on his shoulders," he is sent not to rule over you, or to govern you, but to show you the way to establish governments that are actually of, by, and for the people, per the vision of Daniel.

 Furthermore, he is not necessarily born genetically related by the ancestry of David, the King of Ancient Israel.
-He may be, but in fact only God calls and chooses the Messiah, and he is symbolically a "branch of David," from "the root of Jesse," and from the "House of Jacob" in spiritual sense, more than in a material sense.
+He may be, but in fact only God calls and chooses the Messiah, and he is symbolically a "branch of David" and from the "House of Jacob" in spiritual sense, more than in a material sense.
 For he fulfills not just the prophecies of Judaism and Christianity, but all world prophecies that foresaw and foretold one to come who brings peace to he world.